What Is Paul Miller’s Law?

 The new law “amends the Pennsylvania Consolidated Statutes on vehicles with a focus on restricting the use of mobile devices while driving.”
 It does so by:

-• Changing “interactive mobile devices” to “interactive wireless communication mobile devices” within the language of the law, so that the law covers more than just cellphones.
-Illegal actions now include while driving to include texting, web browsing, sending/reading emails and/or instant messages playing games, using social media, and making/recording videos.
+- Changing “interactive mobile devices” to “interactive wireless communication mobile devices” within the language of the law, so that the law covers more than just cellphones.
+Illegal actions while driving now include texting, web browsing, sending/reading emails and/or instant messages, playing games, using social media, and making/recording videos.

-• Allowing police to collect certain data about the traffic stop and any subsequent searches, and to share that data with third parties (the Transportation Committees of the Senate and the House of Representatives, the Pennsylvania Commission on Crime and Delinquency, etc.) for the purpose of analysis.
+- Allowing police to collect certain data about the traffic stop and any subsequent searches, and to share that data with third parties (the Transportation Committees of the Senate and the House of Representatives, the Pennsylvania Commission on Crime and Delinquency, etc.) for analysis.

 You can read the full text of the law here.